Traumatic causes of tympanic membrane perforation include

 Often, no specific treatment is needed other than maintaining dry ear precautions.
 Dry ear precautions include occluding the external canal (eg, using a cotton ball lathered with petroleum jelly) while bathing and showering and avoiding swimming.
 Routine antibiotic ear drops are unnecessary.
 However, prophylaxis with oral broad-spectrum antibiotics or antibiotic ear drops is necessary if contaminants may have entered through the perforation as occurs in dirty injuries.

-Although most perforations close spontaneously, surgery is indicated for a perforation persisting > 2 mo.
+Although most perforations close spontaneously, surgery is indicated for a perforation persisting > 2 months.
 Persistent conductive hearing loss suggests disruption of the ossicular chain, necessitating surgical exploration and repair.